jeff-160/The-Definitive-Guide-to-Pyjails/README.md

 ### Unicode bypass 😈😈😈
 Probably the most straightforward way of escaping a pyjail if a SKID wrote it.

-Python normalises italics for some reason, but the characters don't match your normal ASCII table, so standard blacklists won't work.
+Python normalises italics for some reason, but the characters don't match your normal ASCII table, so standard blacklists can be easily bypassed.

 Note that symbols still remain the same.